-How to Go From Prague Airport to City Center
+Avoid Mistakes: Prague Airport to City Center (Best Options)

 Prague’s public transport is excellent, but for tourists, there are a few special cases and tricks that can make your trip smoother and cheaper.
 This is everything I usually tell my friends before they arrive.
 When you walk out of the airport building, you will immediately see a bus stop.
 From this stop, you can go from Prague Airport to city center.

-From Prague Airport to City Center: Where is the Bus Stops
+From Prague Airport to City Center by Public Transport: Where are the Bus Stops?

 Václav Havel Airport in Prague has two public transport stops: Terminal 1 and Terminal 2, located right outside the terminal buildings.